headspace Craigieburn offers support for young people aged 12 to 25, their families and friends.

 School/ services group work - group work established into curriculum to meet the mental health needs of students (upon negotiation).

 Events and festivals - attendance at events and festivals at schools and within the community.
+This service is very limited, and we prioritise working with schools and organisations that have engaged with other headspace programs.

 Making a request